 In her career van der Weert has become well known for her use of bold colour, her meticulous eye for detail, her creative composition and a genuine interest in human culture that inspires her work.
 Developing a unique ‘mini film’ approach to photography and storytelling, she recreates everyday scenes, highlighting the small nuances that separate and define our identities.
 Her love for photographing people is reflected in iconic portraits of many of the best-known personalities in contemporary British history and culture, especially within the music industry.

-Her work has been regularly displayed in galleries across the UK and within Europe, including work held in the national collection at The Rijkmuseum, museum of the Netherlands and the 500 year old national portrait museum held at The Royal College of Physicians, London.
-Her current touring exhibition ‘FlipSide’ received considerable public and press support.
+Her work has been regularly displayed in galleries and museums across the UK and Europe, and is included in the collections of the Rijkmuseum, the national museum of the Netherlands in Amsterdam, and the 500-year-old portrait gallery of The Royal College of Physicians in London.

 Her current exhibition “SELFLESS” chronicles the response of Britain's National Health Service workers to the COVID-19 pandemic.
 “I was privileged to been given unparalleled access to medical facilities during the first UK lockdown, to document the incredible effort of the front-line health and care staff working in crisis,” van der Weert says.

 Launched by celebrity DJ Fatboy Slim at a special party for front line workers in Brighton, SELFLESS opens in Liverpool this summer before travelling to London.

 Other major exhibitions have included “FlipSide” a tongue-in-cheek trip through the off-stage lives of Dance Music's defining creatives, with a mission to raise awareness of Tinnitus, the noise-induced hearing condition that affects some 10% of British adults.